-All Responders are subject to the Fund's Quiet Period which will be effective as of the release date of the RFP until a final selection has been approved by the Board unless the Responder is otherwise notified.
+All Responders are subject to the Fund's Quiet Period which will be effective as of the search approval date by the Board of the RFP until a final selection has been approved by the Board unless the Responder is otherwise notified.
 In conducting each search, the Board, Fund Investment Staff and the Consultant shall comply with the Fund's Quiet Period Policy set forth in the Fund's Investment Policy.
 While the Quiet Period Policy does not prevent due diligence communications and meetings, conference attendance or communication with an existing Investment Adviser that is also a search candidate, discussion related to the pending selection shall be avoided during such activities.